Skip to main content

 Getting Admitted to Freeman Recovery Center for Residential Meth Addiction Treatment

-Getting admitted to Freeman Drug and Alcohol Addiction Center for residential meth addiction treatment is a straightforward process that helps you start recovery as soon as possible.
+Getting admitted to Freeman Recovery Center for residential meth addiction treatment is a straightforward process that helps you start recovery as soon as possible.
 The first step is contacting our admissions team, who will guide you through an assessment to determine the best inpatient rehab program for your needs.

 If you have insurance, we can verify your benefits and discuss your coverage options.
 If you are paying out of pocket, we offer flexible payment solutions.
 Once your intake is complete, you’ll enter a structured living environment where you’ll receive 24/7 care, medical detoxification, therapy, and dual-diagnosis treatment.
 Our residential addiction programs provide the support you need to achieve long-term recovery in a therapeutic community.